 Science of Sustainability

-Explore environmental science and ways humans interact with the natural world, which contribute to our present-day environmental challenges, including climate change, and biodiversity loss.
+Explore environmental science and the ways humans interact with the natural world, which contribute to our present-day environmental challenges, including climate change, and biodiversity loss.
 With a foundational understanding of greenhouse gases, water, land, and energy, students apply critical and systems thinking to explore more sustainable solutions, including policy and alternative technologies to an increasingly complex and inter-related set of environmental issues.

 Credit Value:3